 To get the car produced quickly, fiberglass body panels were chosen over conventional sheet metal.
 There were two main reasons for this - there would not be enough time for the tooling process required for steel panels, and a fiberglass car would be lighter (Loewy has been quoted as saying, "Weight is the enemy").
 After debate of whether or not to mold the fiberglass panels in their own factory, Studebaker contracted them out to Molded Fiberglass Products Company, the same outfit that had been making the Chevrolet Corvette bodies.
 This would prove to be a bad decision.

 Perhaps the most unique feature of the Avanti (Italian for "forward") is the smooth nose - Loewy considered front grilles far too commonplace.
 To ensure the engine would be cooled properly, a special radiator was designed, used in conjunction with a bottom air dam.
-Front disc-brakes were standard - a first for a major American car manufacturer.
-There is also a roll-bar built into the roof, T-tops were suggested but were too expensive to manufacture.
+Front disc-brakes were standard; a first for a major American car manufacturer.
+There is also a roll-bar built into the roof.
+T-tops were suggested but would have been too expensive to manufacture.

 As to the curious bulge on the left side of the hood, Loewy explained, "If you were on a straight highway standing at the steering wheel, that panel was oriented forward where the roadway would bend with the horizon, parallel to the centerline of the chassis frame.
 It made the car and driver integral, like the sight of a gun."

-Inside, the Avanti featured bucket seats, full instrumentation, and a console.
-The dash panel was padded for safety as well as aesthetics, with the light switches moved above to the aircraft-inspired overhead panel.
-Options included air conditioning, power steering and electric windows.
-All early Avantis had a 140 mph speedometer.
+Inside, the Avanti featured bucket seats, full instrumentation, and a stylish console.
+The dash panel was padded for safety as well as aesthetics, with the light switches moved above to an aircraft-inspired overhead panel.
+Model options included air conditioning, power steering and electric windows.
+Early models came equipped with a 140-mph speedometer.